kubewarden/docs/docs/writing-policies/rego/01-intro-rego.md

 :::note
 Rego support has been introduced starting from these releases:

-  * kwctl: v0.2.0
+- kwctl: v0.2.0
-  * policy-server: v0.2.0
+- policy-server: v0.2.0

+Rego policies support context aware data starting from the Kubewarden 1.9 release.

 :::

-The Rego language is a tailor made language designed to embrace policies as code.
+The Rego language is a domain specific language designed to embrace policies as code.
 [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) is a language inspired by Datalog.